valhuber/ApiLogicServer/api_logic_server_cli/docs/Tutorial.md

 <figure><img src="https://github.com/valhuber/ApiLogicServer/raw/main/images/docker/VSCode/nw-readme/customize-api.png"></figure>

+&nbsp;

 ### Logic
-API and UI automation are impressive answers to familiar challenges.
+API and UI automation are impressive answers to _familiar_ challenges.
 Logic automation is a _unique_ answer to a significant and unaddressed problem:

 > For transaction systems, backend constraint and derivation logic is often nearly *half* the system.
 This is not addressed by conventional approaches of "your code goes here".